The Vermont Statutes Online

 § 3072.
 Issuance of license

-(a) Any person who has reached the age of majority may apply to the Commissioner of Public Safety for a license to possess, purchase, store, use, transport, give, transfer, or sell explosives, as defined in 13 V.S.A. § 1603, in this State for not more than one year from the date of issue.
+(a) Any person who is at least 18 years of age may apply to the Commissioner of Public Safety for a license to possess, purchase, store, use, transport, give, transfer, or sell explosives, as defined in 13 V.S.A. § 1603, in this State for not more than one year from the date of issue.

-(b) An applicant for a license shall be entitled to the issuance thereof upon the submission of evidence, under oath, that satisfies the Commissioner of Public Safety that the applicant:
+(b) An applicant for a license shall be entitled to the issuance of the license upon the submission of evidence, under oath, that satisfies the Commissioner of Public Safety that the applicant:

 (1) has a reasonable and lawful purpose for possessing, purchasing, storing, using, transporting, giving, transferring, or selling explosives;

-(2) has not been convicted of an offense the maximum term of imprisonment of which exceeds one year within the seven years preceding the application;
+(2) has not been convicted of an offense with a maximum term of imprisonment that exceeds one year within the seven years preceding the application;

 (3) has not been adjudged incompetent to stand trial or not guilty by reason of insanity, or has not been indicted by reason of insanity pursuant to 13 V.S.A. § 4817, 4818, or 4819 by a court of competent jurisdiction in this or any other jurisdiction; and